What are the two main criteria the National Science Foundation (NSF) uses to evaluate grant proposals?

 Prepare effectively for the CITI Training CUNY Researcher Test.
 Dive into flashcards and comprehensive multiple-choice questions.
 Each query comes with hints and explanations.
 Equip yourself for success!

-The two main criteria that the National Science Foundation (NSF) uses to evaluate grant proposals are intellectual merit and broader impact.
-Intellectual merit refers to the potential of the proposed research to advance knowledge and understanding in the field.
-This includes the significance of the research question, the creativity of the proposed methodology, and the qualifications of the researchers involved.
-The broader impact criterion considers the potential benefits of the research to society at large, including how the findings may enhance education, promote diversity and inclusion in science, and support the welfare of individuals and communities.
+The correct criteria used by the National Science Foundation (NSF) to evaluate grant proposals are intellectual merit and broader impacts.
+Intellectual merit refers to the potential of the proposed research to advance knowledge in the field.
+This includes the originality of the project, the qualifications of the researchers, and the soundness of the proposed methodology.
+Broader impacts consider the potential benefits of the research to society at large, including how it may contribute to education, public understanding of science, or other societal outcomes.

 Subscribe